chandramoulisangabathula01/wd401/L4/M4_Submission.md

 ```

-Basically first i run it in wsl then cypress didn't supported so i switched to windows then everything is smooth and when i open with chrome its not working then i shifted to my default firefox then its working excellent
+Basically first I run on wsl then cypress it was not supported so I switched to windows then everything is smooth and when I open with chrome its not working I shifted to my default firefox and then its working fine

 ## Proof of my Cypress tests worked: